EliChin/neo-go/docs/rpc.md

 block.
 It can be removed in future versions, but at the moment you can use it to see how much GAS is burned with particular block (because system fees are burned).

+#### `invokecontractverifyhistoric`, `invokefunctionhistoric` and `invokescripthistoric` calls

+These methods provide the ability of *historical* calls and accept block hash or index as the first parameter, stateroot hash as the second parameter and the list of parameters that is the same as of `invokecontractverify`, `invokefunction` and `invokescript` correspondingly.
+The historical call assumes that the contracts' storage state has all its values got from MPT with the specified root and the transaction will be invoked using interop context with block of the specified height.
+This will allow to perform test invocation using the specified past chain state.

+These methods may be useful for debugging purposes.

 #### `submitnotaryrequest` call